hyperledger/identus-docs/documentation/docs/atala-prism/infrastructure/running-agent-locally.md

 run.sh --ngrok
 ```

-The `DIDComm Service Endpoint` in your agent will need to be the ngrok tunnel address.
+The `DIDComm Service Endpoint` in your agent must be the ngrok tunnel address.
 Interactions with other agents
 will result in communication flowing back into your agent.

 #### Additional information